hartrene/git-lock/README.md

 ## LIMITATIONS

-* Not able to see which files which are locked by the user or to see which files are locked by all other users
+* Not able to see which files are locked by the user or to see which files are locked by all other users
 * No command to break locks e.g. for the admin